 The Reservoir previously operated a concessions area near the beach provided by an outside contractor.

-In 2012, the Boulder Reservoir Master Plan PDF indicated that the most critical facility serving Reservoir visitors needed repairs and renovation, and in 2016, staff began planning for its replacement based on the cost of rehabilitation exceeding that of a new facility.
+In 2012, the Boulder Reservoir Master Plan PDF indicated that the most critical facility serving Reservoir visitors needed repairs and renovation.
+In 2016, staff began planning for its replacement due to the cost of rehabilitation exceeding that of a new facility.

 The final concept plan, approved by the Parks and Recreation Advisory Board (PRAB) in January 2017, was developed based on feedback from a cross-section of Boulder community members, Reservoir user groups and the PRAB.